pookjw/Kerberos_Algorithm_Swift/README.md

 ## To Do

-- Fix SwiftUI EnviromentObject refresh bug
+- Fix SwiftUI EnviromentObject refresh bug: Added Refresh button.
+This is a SwiftUI bug.
+Apple should fix this.
+Check [here](https://stackoverflow.com/questions/57727478/refreshing-a-swiftui-list) to hack this.

 - Add Kerberos fundamental vulnerability

 - Enhance timestamp

-- Add LogView
+- ~~Add LogView~~ Done

 - More error handling